This post may contain affiliate links. Read the full disclosure here.

 I have another amazing frosting recipe for you today.
 Cookie butter frosting!
 Can you hear the excitement in my voice?
 This stuff is “OMG” good!!

 I’ve used cookie butter to make no bake cookies before and it’s seriously delish!
 If you enjoy it as much as I do, then you are going to fall head over heels for this frosting.

 Be sure to start with butter that is room temperature.
 It’s always wise to let the butter set out for about an hour before you plan to use it.

 Where do you buy cookie butter?

 Most grocery stores carry cookie butter.
 You can find it in the aisle with the peanut butter.
-It’s usually on the shelf right next to all the other nut butters.
+It’s usually on the shelf right next to all the other kinds of nut butter.

 If for some reason you can’t locate cookie butter at your local grocer, it’s available for purchase through Amazon*.